Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Results

 \subsection{Convergence}

-To validate the code, we check the convergence of the Hamiltonian constraint for a \emph{dark halo} configuration of NSs with a separation of 44 $M_\odot$ (65.0 km) on a quasi-circular orbit.
+To validate the code, we check the convergence of the Hamiltonian constraint for a \emph{dark halo} configuration of NSs with a separation of 44~$M_\odot$ (65.0~km) on a quasi-circular orbit.

 Fig.~\ref{fig:HamiltonianConstraint2D} shows the magnitude of the Hamiltonian constraint $\mathcal{H}$ on the $z=0$ plane.
-The constraint violations are largest in the interior of the star, where they reach values up to $4 \times 10^{-5}$, whereas in the vacuum regions the error drops to values below $10^{-9}$, but with some spikes on the order of $10^{-7}$ at the element boundaries.
-A behaviour commonly seen for spectral codes.
+The constraint violations are largest in the interior of the star, where they reach values up to $4 \times 10^{-5}$, whereas in the vacuum regions the error drops to values below $10^{-9}$, but with some spikes on the order of $10^{-7}$ at the element boundaries, {which is a behaviour commonly seen for spectral codes, an example being Fig.~10 of~\cite{TicRasDie19}.
+Such spikes in the Hamiltonian constraint usually do not cause any problems in subsequent evolutions.
+Furthermore the magnitude of these spikes converges towards zero with increasing resolution.}

 The Hamiltonian constraint is largest in the region where the inner fluid is non-vanishing.
 In Fig.~\ref{fig:HamiltonianConstraint2D} one can observe a clear transition on the surface of the baryonic fluid to lower constraint violations in the DM halo.